-Billions of dollars are wagered on the Super Bowl this year.
+Billions of dollars were wagered on the Super Bowl last year.
 It is a total that has been trending upward every year for decades.
-This year it is estimated that the amount of money being wagered will exceed $4.5 billion.
-And that amount only represents money that will be wagered legally.
-The amount bet using illegal bookmakers could be just as high.
+This year it is estimated that the amount of money being wagered in the USA will exceed $4.6 billion.
 These totals reflect not only viewer interest in the game, but also the growth in sports betting in the United States as well.
-For many people, legal super bowl betting is just a fun pastime and a way to show support interest, and belief in their favorite team and their understanding of the sport.
+For many people, legal Super Bowl betting is a way to get involved in the action and to show support, interest, and belief in their favorite team.
 For others its strictly business.

 Betting on the Super Bowl is big business.
 Wagers on the outcome of the game are placed by people all over the planet.
-Information on Super Bowl picks, odds, and point spreads are available on radio, television, newspapers, and thousands of gaming websites, not to mention casinos in Las Vegas and worldwide.
+Information on Super Bowl picks, odds, and point spreads are available on radio, television, newspapers, and thousands of gaming websites, not to mention casinos in legal sports betting US-states and worldwide.
 It seems like each year a growing number of people have more than just a rooting interest in the big game.
 They have money on the line based on the outcome.
-The growing total amount of money wagered on the game seeming to reflect not only a rise in global interest in American football, but also a growing acceptance of sports betting as well.
+The growing total amount of money wagered on the game seems to reflect not only a rise in global interest in American football but also a growing acceptance of sports betting as well.

 Of course, wagering on sporting events is nothing new.
 Betting on the outcome of games has probably been going on ever since sports were first invented.
 But the amount of money bet legally and illegally on the Super Bowl is a little surprising when you consider American football is primarily only played in America.
 But as interest globally in football has spread over the past 50 years, so too has betting on the Super Bowl.
 In many places where people barely know the difference between Cam Newton and Isaac Newton, people are plunking down millions of dollars on the outcome of the Super Bowl.